micheleusuelli/micheleusuelli.github.io/_pages/articles/dsgeneral/genaivalidate.md

 **Is it science or art?**

 Unlike more traditional AI, this novel field involves generating, or creating, if you prefer, content rather than providing answers.
 Being a field that involves "creativity", there is some degree of subjectivity, especially in judging the quality of the generated content.
 While scientific rigour is still relevant, there are also a lot of areas that require creative thinking and management of perspectives, hence the need for a well-rounded approach.
+For example, how did I determine which images to include in this article?
+All of the images were generated using GenAI, and I relied on my own judgment to evaluate their quality and relevance.
+And how about the previous sentence?
+That was also rephrased through GenAI and I considered it "better" than the initial sentence that I wrote.
+How about the rest of the article?
+A good portion of this article was written directly, or "handwritten" in the sense that I typed every character and used GenAI as a reviewer rather than a content creator.

 **In this article, I will focus on the "why" and "what", touching on the "how" very briefly.**